typst-community/tytanic/docs/book/src/guides/tests.md

 // If we pass `none`, then this must panic, otherwise we did something wrong.
 #assert-panic(() => frobnicate(none))

-// We can also unwrap the panics and inspect their eror message.
+// We can also unwrap the panics and inspect their error message.
-// Note that we get an array of strings back if a panic occured, or `none` if
+// Note that we get an array of strings back if a panic occurred, or `none` if
 // there was no panic.
 #assert.eq(
   catch(() => frobnicate(none)),